Peabody Compliance SDK

 Running Verification

 Verify a user's location and device integrity by calling verifyLocation.
-The SDK handles permission checks, GPS acquisition, and Play Integrity token generation automatically.
+The SDK automatically acquires a fresh high-accuracy GPS fix, performs reverse geocoding, and submits a Play Integrity token.

 Note: For proper database logging, you MUST pass the unique Player ID and Email.